-We then directed our attention anteriorly allowing for direct visualization of the anterior process.
+The next portion of the procedure focused on addressing the anterior process anteriorly.
 The fracture was made up of at least four pieces which were pieced together and provisionally fixated.
-A Gorilla[®] Sinus Tarsi Calc Fracture Plate was placed across the anterior fractures and fixated using 3.5 mm locking screws, two anteriorly and two in the posterior facet.
-AP, lateral, and Braden's view radiographs (Figure 3 A-C) were captured as well as calcaneal axial views, demonstrating reduction and our fusion construct.
-We packed the body defect with the cancellous chips, and the sinus tarsi with the above-stated V9-FC+[TM] bone g+ aft and proceeded to close in anatomic layers.
+A Gorilla® Sinus Tarsi Calc Fracture Plate was placed across the anterior fractures and fixated using 3.5 mm locking screws, two anteriorly and two in the posterior facet.
+AP, lateral, and Braden's view radiographs (Figure 3 A-C) were captured as well as calcaneal axial views, demonstrating reduction and the fusion construct.
+The body defect was packed with the cancellous chips, and the sinus tarsi with the above-stated V9-FC+TM bone graft and proceeded to close in anatomic layers.